 A suitably trained and qualified member of staff is on duty 24 hours per day 7 days per week to provide an emergency call out support service within the Village.
 This strictly covers emergency first response only.

-There is a full programme of care through our own domiciliary care agency called “Thamesfield at Home”.
+There is a full programme of care operated by a third party domiciliary care agency called “Thamesfield at Home”.
 The Care Manager will be responsible for agreeing the levels of care required with you and together with the team of qualified carers will provide a programme of care designed specifically for you.
 This can include monitoring and re-ordering your medications if this is what you would like.
 Additional costs will apply, please ask for more details.

 We place a great deal of importance on recruiting the right people to work as carers and we then train them to our own high standards.
 The staff are all selected for their reliability, integrity, friendliness and professionalism.